Deathnerd/exercises/README.md

 * A program to take in the equation of a curve and find the (approximated) area under the curve within a specific interval
 * Web Services
-.. * Generate a random DnD character
+  * Generate a random DnD character
-.. * Monitor basic remote server statuses
+  * Monitor basic remote server statuses
 * http://www.nand2tetris.org
 * Project Euler
+* IntelliJ plugins
+  * Sublime SFTP JSON Importer